 What is PTSD?

-"anxiety disorder."
-It can occur after a traumatic
+as an "anxiety disorder."
+It can occur after a traumatic event in

 About half of those who initially experience PTSD recover within a short period of time, often without treatment.
 About one out of three of people with initial symptoms of PTSD continue to have persistent symptoms.
 Treatment can help.
 PTSD doesn't have to interfere with your work, everyday activities, and relationships.